tri-cods/tidy-data/sections/extra-credit.md

 Note that you will need to [register for your own key](https://developer.mapquest.com/plan_purchase/steps/business_edition/business_edition_free/register) in order use their Mapquest's servers.

-The OpenRefine command we can use is to return the URL follows the pattern `"[base URL]".replace(ADDRESS, value)` -- in other words take the base URL and replace some part of it with the current address.
+The OpenRefine command we can use to return the URL follows the pattern `"[base URL]".replace(ADDRESS, value)` -- in other words take the base URL and replace some part of it with the current address.

-Instead of simply replacing the unvarnished current address value, we'll get better results if we replace the spaces with plus signs -- `value.replace(' ','+')`.
+Instead of simply replacing the unedited current address value, we'll get better results if we replace the spaces with plus signs -- `value.replace(' ','+')`.

-If we add a couple other parameters to improve accuracy like a bounding box for the Philadelphia area, we end up with following (awful, unwieldy) string.
+We can add a couple more parameters to improve accuracy like a bounding box for the Philadelphia area, we end up with following (awful, unwieldy) string.

 ```
-"http://www.mapquestapi.com/geocoding/v1/address?key=[API KEY]&boundingBox=39.82567212768828,-75.30116272998089,40.10143310299512,-74.97319157742591&thumbMaps=false&location=ADDRESS+philadelphia+pa".replace('ADDRESS',value.replace(' ','+'))
+"http://www.mapquestapi.com/geocoding/v1/address?key=[API KEY]&boundingBox=39.83,-75.32,40.12,-74.98&thumbMaps=false&location=ADDRESS+philadelphia+pa".replace('ADDRESS',value.replace(' ','+'))
 ```

 Note that you will need to replace the `[API KEY]` with your API key.